Thompson Park (Middlesex County, New Jersey): Thompson Park Zoo

-The park also features a small fenced in zoo.
-The zoo has various native and exotic animals on display.
-Some of these animals include oats, pigs, emu, deer, turkeys, and peacocks.
+Until 2024, the park featured a small fenced in zoo.
+The zoo had various native and exotic animals on display.
+Some of these animals include goats, pigs, emu, deer, turkeys, and peacocks.
+In response to concerns from local residents and lobbying from the animal protection organization In Defense of Animals, the zoo was closed on 8 February 2024, and the animals rehomed.

 Lake Manalapan

 Located along the course of Manalapan Brook, Lake Manalapan is at the center of this park.
 Despite its name, the body of water is more akin to a pond rather than a traditional lake.
 Lake Manalapan is a popular place for fishermen and fisherwomen for freshwater fishing.
 The pond features a diverse species of fish, such as bass, bluegill, yellow perch, and black crappie.
 Other water activities such as kayaking and rowing are also popular, (although motorboats are not allowed on the lake).